© www.utopianature.com 2006-2008

 Red-winged Blackbird - uncommon fall & spring, rare in winter; TC;UP;N

-Eastern Meadowlark - becoming scarce fall to spring; rare in summer;N?;U;UP
+Eastern Meadowlark - becoming scarce fall to spring; very rare in summer;N?;U;UP

 Western Meadowlark - common fall to spring; U:UP